AlexMartinGonzalez/SAP_WindGust/README.md

-# SAP_WingGust
+# SAP_WindGust
-This repo contains all the scripts necessary to run our two approximations of wind gust from the final project of SAP.
+This repo contains all the necessary scripts to run our two approximations of wind gust from the final project of SAP.